It can come as a surprise to many people just how important the substrate on the bottom of betta tanks can be.

 Most of the cons associated with sand come from lower-quality types or those that ‘aren’t fit for purpose’, so it’s worth doing your research and choosing one that’s sold as specifically for aquariums.

 Avoid sands meant for construction, or digging it up from the beach or river bank as these can contain harmful chemicals that can put the health of your fish at risk.

 You can use sand meant for pool filters or sandboxes, but it’s worth the extra dollars to buy some for the specific task in hand.

 Here are some of the pros of using aquarium sand as a tank substrate:

-- Tighter sand particles make it a relatively clean substrate when compared to other substrates.
-Debris typically sits on top of the sand instead of mixing into the substrate, so it’s easy to vacuum by hovering your siphon an inch or so above the sand surface.
+- Tighter sand particles make it a relatively clean substrate when compared to other types.
+Debris typically sits on top of the sand instead of mixing into it, so it’s easy to vacuum by hovering your siphon an inch or so above the surface.

 - Grains are small and uniform in size, so looks highly visually appealing.